 A Cluster of Contrasts

-The Southwest wine region is a cluster of contrasts in the orbit of Toulouse with 42 appellations, hundreds of grape varieties and an ever-expanding community of artisan growers who are self-gravitating to shine brighter.
+The Southwest wine region is a cluster of contrasts in the orbit of Toulouse with 42 appellations, hundreds of native grape varieties and a dedicated community of artisan growers self-gravitatating to shine brighter.

 Rare and ancient grape varieties